Academic clinical fellowships in General Practice (Primary Care)

 The Yorkshire and Humber School of Primary Care and the AUPMC in Sheffield offer academic foundation trainee attachments each year (research or medical education projects).
 We also submit an annual bid for ‘formula’ and competition interdisciplinary theme associated General Practice posts within the NIHR academic clinical fellowships and academic clinical lectureships programme.

-The unit offers an excellent environment for integrated clinical academic training with a weekly seminar programme and research theme workshops for our diverse group of clinical and non-clinical primary care researchers and teachers, and undergraduate and postgraduate research students.
-This environment fosters interdisciplinary high quality research within the unit, across the Faculty of Medicine, Dentistry and Health and particularly with the internationally renowned ScHARR (Sheffield School of Health and Related Research, 4th in the UK for research ‘power’).
-Our themes are summarised below:
+The unit offers an excellent environment for integrated clinical academic training, with a weekly seminar programme and research theme workshops for our diverse group of clinical and non-clinical primary care researchers and teachers, and undergraduate and postgraduate research students.
+This environment fosters interdisciplinary high quality research within the unit, across the Faculty of Medicine, Dentistry and Health and particularly with the internationally renowned ScHARR (Sheffield School of Health and Related Research).

-Academic clinical fellow post-holders are supported to identify and conduct projects linked to departmental strengths, including persistent physical symptoms (Burton), the overlap of mental health and physical health problems (Mitchell), neurology (Dickson), health service delivery and use (all investigators) and medical education.
+Academic clinical fellow post-holders are supported to identify and conduct projects linked to departmental research themes or to medical education research and development.
 Within these broad topics we use a wide range of methodologies and the post-holders are encouraged to use and understand a range of qualitative and quantitative methods.
 All investigators are also members of themed groups within the Faculty of Medicine and ScHARR, providing additional opportunities for fellows to engage in projects directly linked to strong interdisciplinary programmes of work.

 The first two years of the academic clinical fellow speciality training programme involve standard GP training in hospital training posts in South Yorkshire, with some time to attend sessions at the AUPMC and an NIHR academic bursary to support research modules in ScHARR towards a PGCertRes.
 In years 3 and 4, trainees are attached to a general training practice in the Sheffield area with 50% of their time devoted to clinical training and 50% to research training and carrying out a project under the supervision of a senior primary care academic.